-HARTFORD — Former Gov. Dannel P. Malloy will join historians, legal professionals and others to discuss the issue of education reform at Yale University Law School on April 22, 2020.
+HARTFORD — Former Gov. Dannel P. Malloy will join historians, legal professionals, journalists, parents and others to discuss the issue of education reform at Yale University Law School on April 22, 2020.

-Many other education experts and professionals have been invited to speak on the subject of school segregation and the overall impact that it has on the achievement gap.
-Other topics will include why the gap still exists, and what can be done in order to close it.
+Many other experts and professionals have been invited to speak on the subject of school segregation and the overall impact that it has on the achievement gap.
+Other topics will include why the gap still exists, and what can be done to close it.

 “The discussion will certainly be an educational, informative, and entertaining debate,” said Ann-Marie Adams, editor and publisher of The Hartford Guardian.